kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 ## Introduction
 Data Collection protocol is an endpoint-aware extension of [Kaa protocol](/0001-kaa-protocol/README.md).

-It is designed to collect data from endpoints and transfer it to other services/extensions for storage and/or processing.
+It is designed to collect data from endpoints and transfer it to services/extensions for storage and/or processing.

 ## Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).